haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_tabs.md

 <h2 id="fedg_tabs_options">Options</h2>

-The tabs widget has the following options:
+The 标签页小工具 has the following options:

 * <a href="#fedg_tabs_options-active">active</a>
 * <a href="#fedg_tabs_options-ajaxUrlElement">ajaxUrlElement</a>